niemasd/teaching/Tutorials/VideosKhanAcademy.md

 Note that I purchased a Wacom One pen display because my laptop does not have a touchscreen and because I don't own an Android/iPad tablet.
 If you already own a device that has a touchscreen with which you can use a pen, that would work as well.

+## Hardware: Microphone
+In my videos, I unfortunately am using the microphone built into my headset, and the audio doesn't sound the best.
+It may be worth investing in a decent microphone.
+People have recommended the [Blue Snowball](https://www.bluedesigns.com/products/snowball/) and the [Samson Meteor](http://www.samsontech.com/samson/products/microphones/usb-microphones/meteormic/) as good microphones that are decently-priced.

 ## Software
 Note that every piece of software I use is free.